0rr3p/im-ts-adac/README.md

 * `config.yaml`: Hydra configuration file to manage hyperparameters and file paths.

 ## ⚙️ Installation
+0. Remember to use the correct paths (data_path=training data, path_ad=execution data) in the examples/reconstruction/config.yaml file!
 1. Install miniconda and create python 3.11 environment from "anaconda prompt" terminal (the name cobot it's used just as an example):
    ```bash
    conda create --name cobot python=3.11